Manifold Fitting in Ambient Space: Subsampling

 \subsection{Measure of a Point}

-The authors of \ctn{spectral} cleverly defined and used a measure function to determine how much a new point affects the eigenvalues of the heat kernel of a manifold.
+\ctn{spectral} innovatively defined and used a measure function to determine how much a new point affects the eigenvalues of the heat kernel of a manifold.

-\bed{(Measure Function)} The measure function, $s:\mathcal{M}\rightarrow [0,1]$ is given by \beq s(x)=1-\frac{\mathbf{h}_t^T\mathbf{H}_t^{-1}\mathbf{h}_t}{K(x,x,t)}, \eeq where $\mathbf{h}_t$ is a vector such that $(\mathbf{h}_t)_i=K(x,x_i,t)$. \eed The proof can be found in Appendix B of \ctn{spectral} and we do not reproduce it here.
-Equation \eqref{eq:measure} shows that the measure of a point $x$ can be calculated from using the heat kernel of the manifold.
-From Subsection \ref{sect:LBOnHeat}, we can see that the measure function can also be used to determine the perturbation of the eigenvalues of the Laplace-Beltrami operator.
-In \ctn{spectral}, it has been shown that if the measure is large for a point $x$, then $x$ will contribute a large eigenvalue to the spectrum and change the distribution of the eigenspectrum.
-In the algorithm, this means that for a point $x$ that has a large measure, it contains important information about the geometry of the underlying manifold, and therefore should be considered as a subsampled point.
+\bed{(Measure Function)} The measure function, $s:\mathcal{M}\rightarrow [0,1]$, is given by \beq s(\bfx)=1-\frac{\mathbf{h}_t^T\mathbf{H}_t^{-1}\mathbf{h}_t}{K(\bfx,\bfx,t)}, \eeq where $\mathbf{h}_t$ is a vector such that $(\mathbf{h}_t)_i=K(\bfx,\bfx_i,t)$ and $\mathbf{H}_t$ is a matrix such that $(\mathbf{H}_t)_{ij}=K(\bfx_i,\bfx_j,t)$. \eed Here, $K(\cdot,\cdot,t)$ represents the heat kernel of the manifold.
+The derivation of equation \eqref{eq:measure} can be found in Appendix B of \ctn{spectral}, and so is not reproduced here.
+Equation \eqref{eq:measure} shows that the measure of a point $\bfx$ can be calculated using the heat kernel of the manifold.
+As shown in \ctn{spectral}, the measure function can also be used to determine the perturbation of the eigenvalues of the Laplace–Beltrami operator.
+In \ctn{spectral}, it is shown that, if a point has a large measure, it could cause a large perturbation on the spectrum.
+In the algorithm, this means that, for a point $\bfx$ that has a large measure, the point contains important information about the geometry of the underlying manifold, and therefore should be considered a subsampled point.